sahahn/parc_scaling/docs/trade_offs.md

 We will consider in this section the influence of different parameters on runtime, noting of course that these times are with [performance optimizations](./optimizations.html) applied.

+Caveat: In viewing plots of runtime it is important to remember that they may be biased in different ways given some of the quirks of the
+[job submission system](./optimizations#flexible-submission-system).
+For example, for parcellations with a small number of parcels, cluster jobs were typically submitted with lower resources and number of cores, therefore in the plot below where by plot only results run with 8 cores, it is important to keep in mind that most of the smaller parcellations were likely run with 4 or less cores.

+The below plot shows violin plots of runtime as broken down by ML Pipeline on a subset of only jobs run with 8 cores and only jobs from the single parcellation [base experiment](./index#bas-experiment-setup).
+Parcellation size in the plot below is also rounded to the nearest 500.

 ![times](https://raw.githubusercontent.com/sahahn/parc_scaling/master/analyze/Figures/runtimes_by_model_8.png)

 ### Upper Limit